Sign up to keep up to date with Akron Ronald McDonald House news.

 The first Ronald McDonald House was established in 1974 in Philadelphia, Pennsylvania after a Philadelphia Eagles football player’s daughter was treated for cancer.
 He recognized the plight of families less fortunate who had to travel great distances for their child’s treatment.
 McDonald’s owner/operators made the first house possible through proceeds from the sale of Shamrock Shakes.
 The concept quickly resonated with others who began to team up with McDonald’s restaurants to provide Ronald McDonald Houses in other cities.

-In the years before Ronald McDonald House of Akron opened its doors, Bill Considine, President of Akron Children’s Hospital, saw countless weary parents sleeping on cramped waiting room chairs and even on the floor in order to be near a sick child.
+In the years before Ronald McDonald House Akron (RMHA) opened its doors, Bill Considine, current CEO and President of Akron Children’s Hospital, saw countless weary parents sleeping on cramped waiting room chairs and even on the floor in order to be near a sick child.
 Through his determination, vision and leadership, our 20-bedroom, 17,000 square foot House became a reality.

 In 1982, M.G.
 O’Neil, Chairman of General Tire and Rubber Company, became the first capital campaign chairman.
 The project was given a jumpstart by pledges from the Akron Children’s Hospital Women’s Board, local McDonald’s restaurants and our remarkably generous community.
-Over raised $1.8 million for the House, so it was built debt-free.
-While there were many large pledges, the fund drive was “largely a community venture with hundreds of businesses, organizations and individuals pitching in to make their dream possible.”
+Over $1.8 million was raised for the House and it was built debt-free.
+While there were many large pledges, the fund drive was “largely a community venture with hundreds of businesses, organizations and individuals pitching in to make the dream possible.”